mauro-oto/iwannasee/README.md

 # I Wanna See

-I Wanna See is my first rails app and serves as a movie watch list.
+"I Wanna See" is my first rails app and serves as a movie watch list.

-In addition to that, movies you enter will be searched in Cuevana, a popular Argentinian streaming website.
-If the movie is found there, I Wanna See will link to the stream.
+In addition to that, movies you enter will be searched in Cuevana, a popular Argentinian streaming website, and provide a link.

+I wrote this app because I wanted to have a movie to-do with streaming links.

+I can say I'm proud of it because a few close friends have used it in the past.

 ## Usage